drinkataco/vim-md-toc/README.md

    **Arguments**

-   `:Toc 5 ^Contents$`.
+   `:Toc 5 ^Contents$`

-   1. The first argument is used to indicate the maximum depth of the contents children.
+   * The first argument is used to indicate the maximum depth of the contents children.
 By default, the value `g:mdtoc_max_level` is used.
-   2. The second argument is used to denote patterns of headers to ignore, and their children will also be ignored.
+   * The second argument is used to denote patterns of headers to ignore, and their children will also be ignored.
 A default pattern can be set with `g:mdtoc_ignore_regex`.

-Takes an argument, like `:Toc 4` to indicate the maximum level the contents can go.
-Otherwise, uses the `g:mdtoc_max_level` value (which is set to unlimited).

 * `:TocNumbered`